sujith-eag/Learning_Journey/MCA/Data Structures in C/Data type (Book).md

 Every computer has a set of "native" data types.
 It is basically the computer knowing how to handle the data at the given location as binary integer or real number.
-So two separate instructions are necessary for for the two operations and each instruction carries within itself an implicit identification for the type of its operands as well as their explicit location.
+So two separate instructions are necessary for the two operations and each instruction carries within itself an implicit identification for the type of its operands as well as their explicit location.

 ```c
 int x, y;